Thank you for reading our post, please rate this article at the end.

 Typically, tri-hull boats are counted under multi-hulls, catamarans, and pontoon boats.
 Trimarans bear a distinct resemblance to V-bottom boats, except that these have a more pronounced shape and form large tunnels with their hulls.

 Overall, their unique design offers less contact with water and more buoyancy, which reduces drag on the boat.
-As a result, these boats are also quite fast compared to many other sailboats.
+As a result, these boats are also relatively fast compared to many other sailboats.
 Moreover, they offer the riders a more expansive deck space and incredible stability.

 Tri-Hull Boat Design